AliceO2Group/Monitoring/doc/system-implementation.md

 - Channel selector - selects an outgoing channel or channels based on event properties such as a metric name or a dedicated property for this purpose; this property could be set either in a source interceptor or by the monitoring library.
 - Sink - Translates Flume events into desirable format and sends them to a backend
 - Interceptor - Basic manipulation on Flume events
-- Handler - Stream changes to captured data by a source

 Apache Flume provides a wide range of built-in components, especially for generic protocols and other Hadoop tools.
 In order to interface with all Modular Stack tools some components needs to developed:
 - [InfluxDB Sink](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-influxdb-sink) - pushes events to InfluxDB via UDP